k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

  **Example**:

-- Extract customer 1 from the PROD source environment.
+- Extract Customer 1 from the PROD source environment.
 The LUI is PROD_1.